Our motto, “The Remedy is Experience”, reflects the overall mission of our program.

 Residency Manual

-Please note that our Residency Manual will be revised in 2023 to reflect changing ASHP accreditation standards that are in effect July 1, 2023.
-Policies relevant to the class of 2023-2024 have been updated and can be found below.
+Please note that our Residency Manual was revised in 2024 to reflect changing ASHP accreditation standards that went into effect July 1, 2023.
 Candidates must review all policies prior to interviewing for any residency position.

 Program Structure